JayKickliter/LiquidDSP.jl/README.md

 # Create firdecim object with:
 #      a decimation factor of 2
 #      an already defined vector of taps named h
-#      an output type of Float32
+#      an input type of Float32

 myfilt = LiquidDSP.FIRDecim(Float32, 2, h)